Renault in Formula One: A season of mixed form (2008)

-2009 season
+A season of on-track mediocrity and off track scandal (2009)

 Renault entered the season with high hopes of challenging both world titles.
 Although Alonso managed four points finishes in the first six races, it was soon clear that this target was unrealistic.
 By mid-season, it appeared as though Renault were making progress, with Alonso setting the fastest lap in Germany and securing pole position in Hungary, albeit on a light fuel load.
 However, Alonso was forced to retire early in Hungary due to a fuel pump failure, after a front wheel came loose as it was incorrectly fitted at his first pit stop.
 At Belgium Alonso again looked like scoring a podium for the team but had to retire with another problem with one of his wheels which was damaged as a result of a first-lap clash with Adrian Sutil.
 Piquet performed poorly in the first half of the season and was replaced by Romain Grosjean for the last third of the season.
 Neither Piquet nor Grosjean managed to score a point.
 A podium in Singapore was little consolation in what had been a frustrating and controversial season for the team.

 Renault had been suspended for one race (the 2009 European Grand Prix) due to the incident involving Fernando Alonso's wheel not being fitted properly in the 2009 Hungarian Grand Prix, however, this has been overturned on appeal following a decision from the FIA on 17 August 2009.